-Our office moved in 2019, so that all election operations could be brought together under one roof.
-This means that the Early Vote Center, warehouse, mail ballot processing, candidate filing, election judge training, and administrative offices are all in the new building.
+Our office moved in 2019 so that all election operations could be brought together under one roof for the first time.
+This means that the Early Vote Center, warehouse, mail ballot processing, election judge training, and administration are all in one building.